PRISON: Unmasking the Criminal Potential of Large Language Models: Experiment Results

-To examine whether different persona-based prompts may influence the detection capability of the detective, we take inspiration from findings in criminology which indicate that individuals with a criminal background are often better at identifying similar behavior in others~\cite{Frantsuz2022THERO, Bitan2016PsychologicallyBV}.
-Motivated by this insight, we endow the \emph{Detective} agent with a criminal persona and examine whether this enhances its ability to detect criminal traits in suspect statements.
+In our prompt design strategy, we focus on examining how changes in persona settings may affect a model’s ability to identify criminal traits in suspect statements.
+Specifically, we draw inspiration from findings in criminology suggesting that individuals with a criminal background are often more adept at recognizing similar behaviors in others~\citep{Frantsuz2022THERO, Bitan2016PsychologicallyBV}.
+Motivated by this insight, we assign the detective agent a criminal persona and investigate whether this enhances its detection capability.